- Visitor Info

 - Exhibitors info

-Expatica introduced the Job Fairs for Internationals, the event for pursuing an international career in the Netherlands, in 2013.
-Our 6th Job Fair for Internationals will take place on Saturday, 28 May 2016 at the World Trade Center Amsterdam.
+Expatica introduced the Job Fair for Internationals, the event for pursuing an international career in the Netherlands, in 2013.
+Our 7th Job Fair for Internationals will take place on Sunday, 2 October 2016 at the Beurs van Berlage in Amsterdam.
+This event serves the international community living, working and studying in the Netherlands and has become an annual institution, catering to newly arrived expats, long-standing residents, individuals and families alike.

 Branch organisation Nederland ICT